tlogan/ERST/README.md

 ### TODO
 - make sure models are passed through even if combine doesn't return them
+- write a function that operates on even numbers (e.g. div by 2) and one that operates on nats, to demonstrate power of subtyping of unions.
 - consider removing redundant constraints in distill; (only necessary for program synthesis)
 - consider if necessary to move existentials out side of tag when interpreting.
 - debug `test_arg_specialization`